 The pamphlet, titled Philly Pies, contained about 10 cream cheese pie recipes total, and while I’m not sure which other ones my Grammy may have sampled over the years, today’s no bake lemon cream cheese pie is the one that has earned a place in our Easter tradition.

-In my family, we are serious about our holiday meals, especially our desserts, so I assure you that if you try this Lemon Cream Pie, you will understand why my Grammy has been baking it all these years.
+In my family, we are serious about our holiday meals, especially our desserts, so I assure you that if you try this pie, you will understand why my Grammy has been baking it all these years.
+(If you like custard pies like this one, you’ll love this Buttermilk Pie.)

 Although you might find many other no bake lemon pie, lemon cream cheese pie, or lemon custard pie recipes online, you will not find this one—believe me, I looked.
 Every lemon cream pie I found used a combination of instant pudding mix, canned condensed milk, and/or whipped topping from a tub.

-While these shortcuts each have their place (and Grammy herself is not above using occasional mixes or premade products where she feels the taste is equivalent), she has stood firm on making Lemon Cream Pie from scratch, because the results are worth it.
+While these shortcuts each have their place (and Grammy herself is not above using occasional mixes or premade products where she feels the taste is equivalent), she has stood firm on making this pie from scratch, because the results are worth it.

 Spend a few extra minutes juicing real lemons, stir them together with real eggs on the stove, and watch the magic as they thicken into the richest, most luxurious lemon custard you’ve ever tasted.
 Try your hardest not to devour the entire bowl of creamy filling before you’ve poured it into the pie crust.
 Top the lemon pie with homemade whipped cream.
 Lick the spoon.